SchabanBo/qlevar_router/README.md

 - **NavigatorState**: if you want to set the navigator state in the app, you can do so by pass it to `QRouterDelegate.navkey` when creating the `RouterDelegate`.
 - **BuildContext**: you can get the current context from any where by calling `QR.context`.
 This will give the current context of the current navigator.
+- **InitPage**: The default page to show when the app starts until the first route is loaded. you can change it by setting `QR.settings.initPage` to the page you want to show.

 ## Add or remove routes in run Time